 Our Veterans' Coffee House meetings meet the third Thursday of the month at Hall Memorial Library, 93 Main Street, Ellington.

-The program's intention is to bring all veterans together in a comfortable setting to meet, socialize, seek and share information on their military experiences, learn about local and State Veteran's benefits and services and to enjoy a cup of coffee.
-For more information, please call 860-870-3131 or 860-870-3182.
+The program brings together veterans from all services and eras in a comfortable setting to meet, socialize, seek and share information on their military experiences, learn about local and State Veteran's benefits and services and to enjoy a cup of coffee.
+For more information, please call 860-870-3131 or 860-870-3128.
 We look forward to seeing you there.

 Homes for the Brave is a 501(c)(3) not-for-profit with a mission of providing housing and services to individuals experiencing homelessness, especially Veterans.